 We’re glad you want to get on the mats!
-Below you’ll find answers to common questions from beginners and experienced practitioners alike, along with next steps.
+Below you’ll find answers to common questions from beginners and experienced practitioners alike.
 If you have any other questions, feel free to ask!

 Do you offer a free trial?